 This is by far the more convenient, effective, and safer way to use light to protect your home.
 That said, because it relies on additional components to the entire system it is also inherently more likely to fail altogether, though that is not likely if you make sure to use quality components and test the wiring ahead of time.
 Basically, triggered lights should still use the same flood lights that you would otherwise employ, except they are triggered by motion detectors.
 Of course, the issue with this is that wild animals are liable to trigger it–except this time, they are unlikely to connect it with their actions and will likely continue to trigger it repeatedly.

 Man’s best friend has been used to guard property and people pretty much ever since we domesticated them.
-For the low cost of keeping them fed and providing them a warm shelter, many breeds of dog are more than willing to pitch in by defending their family and territory.
+For the low cost of keeping them fed and providing them a warm shelter, many breeds of dogs are more than willing to pitch in by defending their family and territory.
 In fact, if you choose the right breeds, chances are you will not need to provide any additional instruction or training at all.
 The dog’s natural instinct will take over and it will serve as one of the better forms of defense.

-When it comes to getting a dog to help provide defense, there are a couple qualities to look for.
+When it comes to getting a dog to help provide defense, there are a couple of qualities to look for.
 One thing to keep in mind, it may not be easy to find a breed that has the natural instincts to do everything that can aid in defense.
 As such, you will either need to select the breed carefully or choose one that can learn how to provide enhanced defense measures through training.
 The two primary traits to look for are alerting and guarding instincts.

 The alert instincts are fairly common in most breeds, though some of them are a bit more naturally refined.
 For instance, a dog not bred to provide advanced alerts of legitimate danger could very well bark every time it sees a squirrel scurry up a tree.
 On the flip side, guard dogs can vary in whether their instinct is to guard a specific location or their “pack”–of which the human members are generally considered.